 In the adjacent Galloway Hills the deer roam free and are often seen in the gardens.
 The hills are a magnificent environment for walking and cycling and with the relatively mild climate of the South West any time of the year.
 Beautiful Gardens, picturesque ports, castles and other historic sights are close by.
 Hunting and fishing are also available for those so inclined.

-Enjoy a Summer break in beautiful south west Scotland with a stay at Kirroughtree House in Galloway and explore our spectacular forest parks, gardens and coastline ...
+Enjoy an Autumn break in beautiful south west Scotland with a stay at Kirroughtree House Hotel in Galloway and explore our spectacular forest parks, gardens and coastline ...

 Throughout Dumfries and Galloway you will find some of the best gardens Scotland has to offer: Logan Botanical, Castle Kennedy, Glenwhan and Threave.
 Kirroughtree is an ideal base for visiting these gardens and we'll even give you a picnic to take with you!
 Contact us for details.

 Approaching from the main driveway, accessed from the A712 and 300 yds from the intersection with the A75, you will pass between fields with sheep grazing on either side.
 As you approach the hotel you will see it appearing through the trees to the front and to the right, at night it will be floodlit.

 Park your car in front of the hotel and one of our staff will greet you, book you in, and show you to your room.

 Take the lift, or ascend the Grand Staircase to your room with panoramic views, located on either the first or second floor.
 Our rooms at car parking level can be reached either from within the hotel itself or from the parking area to the rear.
 At this level we have a room for the disabled and rooms where you can be accompanied by your dog.

 Relax in your spacious room, make yourself a cup of tea or coffee or come to the main lounge or more intimate major's lounge and be served by our staff.
 Drinks can also be served, we stock a large range of both alcoholic and soft drinks to suit any taste.